Where to Stay at Huis Ten Bosch with Kids: A Family Guide to On-Site Hotels (2026)

 Where to Stay in Aoshima with Kids: A Family Guide to Miyazaki’s Beach Resort Town (2026)

-Aoshima, on the southern coast of Miyazaki, is one of Kyushu’s most family-friendly beach destinations: shallow water, soft sand, palm-lined boulevard, and a 5-minute walk from Aoshima Shrine on its rocky islet.
-With kids, staying in Aoshima itself (rather than commuting from Miyazaki city) doubles the beach time and removes the morning drive.
-This guide … Read more
+Aoshima, on the southern coast of Miyazaki, is one of Kyushu’s most family-friendly beach destinations: shallow water, soft sand, and a palm-lined boulevard.
+It’s also a 5-minute walk from Aoshima Beach Park and Aoshima Shrine on its rocky islet.
+With kids, staying in Aoshima itself — rather than commuting from Miyazaki city — doubles the … Read more

 Where to Stay in Takeo Onsen with Kids: A Family Guide to Saga’s Skin-Soft Hot Springs (2026)